Gradiant/grad-ssikit-android/README.md

 23. CryptFun.kt -> LazySodiumJava cannot be executed by an Android environment.
 Instead, the LazySodiumAndroid variant must be used.
 As this is a Java library, and it cannot import the LazySodiumAndroid despite being able to resolve the dependency, the constructor was called using getKClass functions from ReflectionUtils.

+24. SignatoryService.kt -> Removed configuration file due to the previous error about the fromConfiguration function not able to parse .conf files.
+Since this configuration file is not used for now, it wasn't replaced by another means to get its information.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.